unlocomqx/jquery-free-transform/README.md

 ##### Showing/Hiding the controls

-You can show and hide the controls by passing `'controls'` to the plugin folloed by a boolean to either show or hide the controls.
+You can show and hide the controls by passing `'controls'` to the plugin followed by a boolean to either show or hide the controls.

 	// hide the controls
 	$('mydiv').freetrans('controls', false);